sarthakbatragatech/AmazonScrapper/README.md

 # AmazonScrapper

 This project performs web-scraping on www.amazon.com with the Python package Beautiful Soup.
-The user can enter any product cateogry and a *'csv'* file with the Amazon ASIN codes, product name, price, and number of reviews is generated.
+The user can enter any product category and a *'csv'* file with the Amazon ASIN codes, product name, price, and number of reviews is generated.

 ## How can this help you?
 The initial inspiration for this project was to get a dump of Amazon ASIN codes, or ID's for any product category.
 API requests on those ASIN codes can give a detailed analysis of the inventory.
 However, services usually rate-limit your requests or make you pay a decent fee.
 This can be a problem, as I found out when tracking kitchen-ware over a month to visualize fluctuations.
 Thus, I decided to make a minimal but effective version which doesn't need any API requests.